jakemanger/NEVE/Docs/calibration.md

 plugging and unplugging the device.

 3. Using your port string (e.g. 'COM1' or '/dev/ttyUSB0')
-and the number of measurments you want to make/save (e.g. 10), start calibrating:
+and the number of measurements you want to make/save (e.g. 10), start calibrating:

 ```
-python calibrate.py COM1 10
+python calibrate.py ./config/calibration.yaml -p /dev/ttyUSB0 -n 10
 ```
+Note, on linux, your user will require additional privileges to access serial devices at a port.

-You should end up with a lookup table of with a number of rows equal to the number of trials in your ./configs/calibration.yaml file.
-The first row is your trial number and the other rows are the number of measurements saved.
+You should end up with a lookup table.
+The number of rows are equal to the number of trials in your ./configs/calibration.yaml file multiplied by the number of measurements you specified.